 Non-owner auto insurance in the biggest Connecticut cities

-In Norwalk non-owner auto insurance costs $31 per month or $373 annually, while drivers in Danbury pay $32 monthly for the same coverage.
+In Norwalk the average cost of non-owner auto insurance is $31 per month or $373 per year, and Danbury drivers pay $32 a month for the same coverage.

 See how much you’ll pay for non-owner car insurance in your city in the table below.